ciawalsh/Makers-Academy-History/README.md

 #### Precourse

 Prior to the Makers Academy course, they ask you to fimiliarise yourself with the basics of Ruby & Version Control and gave us a few challenges as well.
-These early on repos are still on here to show you how quickly i can learn within 12 weeks.
-If you would like to look at them, they are listed below, otherwise Weeks 1-12 are as follows...
+These early on repos are still on here to show you how quickly I can learn within 12 weeks.
+If you would like to look at them, they are listed below;
 - [Command Line](https://github.com/ciawalsh/Command-Line)
 - [Ruby Practice](https://github.com/ciawalsh/Ruby-Practice)
 - [Chatterbox](https://github.com/ciawalsh/Chatterbox)